-We face competition from onshore and offshore business process management companies and from information technology companies that also offer business process management services.
+We face competition from onshore and offshore BPM companies and from information technology companies that also offer BPM services.
 Our clients may also choose to run their business processes themselves, either in their home countries or through captive units located offshore.

 The market for outsourcing services is very competitive and we expect competition to intensify and increase from a number of sources.
 We believe that the principal competitive factors in our markets are price, service quality, sales and marketing skills, business process transformation capabilities and industry expertise.
 We face significant competition from our clients' own in-house groups including, in some cases, in-house departments operating offshore or captive units.
 Clients who currently outsource a significant proportion of their business processes or information technology services to vendors in India may, for various reasons, including diversifying geographic risk, seek to reduce their dependence on any one country.
-We also face competition from onshore and offshore business process management and information technology services companies.
+We also face competition from onshore and offshore BPM and information technology services companies.
 In addition, the trend toward offshore outsourcing, international expansion by foreign and domestic competitors and continuing technological changes will result in new and different competitors entering our markets.
+The COVID-19 pandemic further hastened the development and adoption of such technological changes that may accelerate the pace of disintermediation, which may impact the services that the BPM industry currently provides.